openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/read_me.rst

 Read Me
 *******

-The *edX Insights* guide is created using RST_ files and Sphinx_.
+The *Using edX Insights* guide is created using RST_ files and Sphinx_.
 You, the user community, can help update and revise this documentation project on GitHub.

 ::